rust-lang/rfcs/text/3714-macro-fragment-fields.md

   both generics and where clauses.
 (This would work well together with a macro metavariable expression to generate the appropriate `where` bounds for a `derive`.)
+- For `adt`, `fn`, and various others, a field for the doc comment, if any.
+- For `block`, a field for the statements in the block.
+- For `path`, a field for the segments in the path, and a field for the leading `::` if any.
+- For `lifetime`, a field for the lifetime identifier, without the `'`.

 Some examples of *possible* additional fragment specifiers, to be evaluated in the future: